 Cons

-Intermountain Wind and Solar offers a variety of services to its customers including roofing, excavating, and solar solutions.
-For residential and commercial solar customers, the company provides solar panel and battery back-up installation.
+Intermountain Wind and Solar offers a variety of services to its customers, including solar solutions, EV chargers, and excavation services.
+For residential and commercial solar customers, the company provides solar panel and battery backup installation.

 Residential Solar Installation